 Facts on Olympus

-Mount Olympus is the highest mountain of Greece and the second highest in the Balcans.
-It is raised close to the village of Litochoro in Northern Thessaly, in the borders of the prefectures of Pieria and Larissa.
+Mount Olympus is the highest mountain of Greece and the second highest in the Balkans.
+It is raised close to the village of Litochoron in Northern Thessaly, in the borders of the prefectures of Pieria and Larissa.
 Its tallest point is called "Mytika" or "Pantheon" (2.917 m.)